 - 1st to mid-September last ferry from Padstow 6.50pm and 6.30pm from Rock.

 - Mid-September to end of October 5.50pm from Padstow and 5.30 from Rock.

 In the evenings from Easter to the end of October, and between Christmas and the New Year (subject to weather and tides) you can catch a water taxi across the estuary between 7 pm and midnight.

 The ways you can cross the Gannel depend on the time of year and state of the tide.
 These are:

 - Penpol tidal footbridge: The route of the SW Coast Path uses a tidal footbridge near Penpol Creek, which is passable for 3 - 4 hours either side of low water.

-- Fern Pit Ferry Crossing: A shorter option is to cross by Fern Pit, which operates a ferry from the end of May to mid September.
-At low tide, you can cross via a footbridge, whilst at high tide the ferry operates continuously, 7 days a week, 10:00-18:00.
-Weather dependant.
+- Fern Pit Ferry Crossing, Fern pit, Riverside Crescent, Newquay, Cornwall TR7 1PJ: A shorter option is to cross by Fern Pit, which operates a ferry from the end of May to mid-September.
+At low tide, you can cross via a footbridge, whilst at high tide, the ferry operates continuously, 7 days a week, 10:00-18:00.
+Weather dependent.
 You can find more details at www.fernpit.co.uk or by phoning 01637 873181.
 Email [email protected]

 The BBC website has a tide table for Newquay covering the next 7 days.